 Most all of us also know that there is a serious issue when old Bessy turns her nose up at dinner time…she normally cleans her plate.
-There are many reasons why your horse may go “off their food” as we say…some are serious emergencies and others are not.
+There are many reasons why your horse wont eat.
+Some are serious emergencies and others are not.
 Let’s talk about a few reasons why a horse wont eat.

 #1 – Colic its more than a stomach ache

 Colic.
 Just the mention of it makes a horse owners blood run cold…colic is the #1 killer of horses.
 One of the first signs of a colicky horse is going off the feed.
 Not unlike us when we have a stomach ache, the belly hurts and he doesn’t want to put anything else in there.

 The problem is that the horse does not have the ability to vomit its stomach contents like we can to alleviate the problem.
 Horses can colic from trapped gas, having eaten something he should not have, ulcers or impaction.

 A colicky horse will try to lie down, look at his flanks, sweat and have an elevated heart rate.
 This is an occasion that you need to call the vet immediately.

 Gastric ulcers are being aggravated by the food he is eating, so very shortly he learns that if doesn’t eat, the pain of the ulcers is less.